tyrwh/deltabreedquery/README.md

-# Running notes on deltabreedquery
+# deltabreedquery

-### Tyr Wiesner-Hanks
-### 2025-07-10
+This is a small R package to pull data from Breeding Insight's [DeltaBreed](https://sandbox.breedinginsight.net/) platform into R via [BrAPI](https://brapi.org/) calls.
+It offers some basic functions to pull four types of data into a properly formatted data frame:

+- Germplasm
+- Traits (Ontologies)
+- Experiments
+- Observations

 ### NAMING
-Not sure what makes the most sense, but deltabreedquery is a fine placeholder for now.
-If this ends up being useful to other people besides me, could name it deltabreed_r or just deltabreed or something, whatever.
+`deltabreedquery` was just a placeholder name, to be honest.
+If this ends up being useful to other people besides me we could name it `deltabreed_r` or just `deltabreed` or something, whatever.

 ### PRINCIPLES

+I used a few basic design principles in writing functions:

-1. The output should match the naming and formatting of data as it appears on DeltaBreed whenever possible.
+1. Fetched data should be returned as a tidy data frame that matches the naming/formatting used within DeltaBreed or whenever possible.
-2. All human-readable information associated with a given data type should be included by default and all non-human readable info should be excluded by default.
+2. All human-readable information associated with a given data type should be included by default, and all non-human readable info should be excluded by default.
-3. No spaces or special characters in column headers - use CamelCase instead
+3. No spaces or special characters in column headers - use CamelCase instead.

-### OVERALL WORKFLOW

 ### LOGGING IN

-Supplying the url/access token isn't technically logging in, but it seems reasonable to just use this language.
-Users are used to

-Do you have a URL specified?
-- If so
+To "log in", you need to get a valid Access Token from within DeltaBreed and supply it once, after which it's stored in the global env.
+I know this isn't logging in *per se*, but it seems better to use this language for simplicity's sake.
+Since access tokens expire after 24 hours, it's vaguely analogous to logging in.

-Response code could use some specific messaging to help people with common mistakes they might be making
+Response code could use some specific messaging to help people with common mistakes they might be making:
 - 200: it's good
 - 404 or 500: check that the URL is correct
 - 401: check that the token matches the URL, try regenerating a token

 ### QUERYING

-Which endpoints would you want to query?
+There are several
 - Ontology
 - Germplasm
 - Experiments (trials, studies, etc)